Questions about becoming a home inspector

 Q: Is there a demand for home inspectors in the workforce?

-A: Definitely.
+A: Yes.
 The vast majority of homes purchasers either require or request a home inspection.
 Even brand new homes and condos.
 Demand varies between jurisdictions; cities versus rural areas will have differing volume demand for home inspections.
 Booming areas will have a higher demand than those in a recession.
 But rest assured that if homes are being purchased, inspections are being performed.
+Calling your local real estate board to find out the number of transactions can be a great indicator of how busy your area is.

 Q: How much money can I expect to make as a home inspector?

 A: This really depends on many factors and has a very large range depending on the region in Canada that your business is based.
 According to one home inspection association (ASHI), a home inspector typically makes $100,000 a year once they become established.
 While the Institute does not guarantee that our students, or any student from other programs, will make this sum; according to our knowledge of the industry: this is an accurate representation.
-Within our network of home inspectors, we have professionals that near and surpass the $200,000 mark as independent inspectors.
+Within our network of home inspectors, know of one-person inspection firms that gross $100,000, $200,000, and even $300,000!

 Q: What are the physical demands of a home inspector?

 A: The physical demands are relatively small, especially when compared to a typical trades profession.
 Becoming a home inspector is a good career choice as you will remain active when you walk and climb around a home performing your inspection.
-The sedentary tasks you may encounter as a home inspector are writing your reports in an office setting and travelling to and from an inspection.
+The sedentary tasks you may encounter as a home inspector are writing your reports in an office setting and travelling from one inspection to another.
 Lifting a ladder is likely the most physically demanding part of an inspector’s job.
-We recommend investing in a light ladder.
+We recommend putting good thought in your ladder.

 Q: What are the time commitments of a home inspector?